Workers Comp for Outdoor Workers with Smoke Inhalation

 If you were injured at work because of inhaling smoke, you are entitled to workers comp benefits, no matter how the smoke was generated or what type of work you do.
 Proving your case, however, may be difficult.
 Many workers comp insurance carriers initially deny smoke inhalation claims, claiming that the lung condition was actually caused by factors outside of the workplace (such as smoking, exposure to toxins away from the work environment, heredity, etc.).

-That’s why it is important to seek the assistance of an experienced, aggressive workers comp attorney like Cantrell Green.
-Our experienced Long Beach attorneys will help you compile and submit all of the medical documentation necessary to be sure you receive all of the benefits to which you are entitled.
+That’s why it is important to seek the assistance of an experienced, aggressive workers comp attorney like those at Cantrell Green.
+Our experienced Long Beach workers comp attorneys will help you compile and submit all of the medical documentation necessary to be sure you receive all of the benefits to which you are entitled.
 Give us a call today to schedule an appointment to discuss your case, your options, and how to proceed.
 Our first consultation is always free.

 Your consultation with our workers’ comp attorneys is 100% confidential, and neither your employer nor your insurance company will be notified that you requested a consultation with us.
-Our attorneys will help you understand your rights and work tirelessly to ensure that you receive the maximum workers’ comp benefits for which you qualify.
+Our workers comp attorneys will help you understand your rights and work tirelessly to ensure that you receive the maximum workers’ comp benefits for which you qualify.
 Our attorneys speak both Spanish and English.